Public Safety & Accountability

 Fourthly, I intend to focus on the reorganization of our county priorities and reallocation of our precious resources toward preventative and care-oriented programs that focus on just outcomes, rather than punitive and enforcement driven programs.
 This includes examining the privatization of food and medical services in our county jail.

 At the county level, given that the DA, the Sheriff, and the County Jail are all pieces of the county’s public safety services we could be doing so much more to reduce disparities and inequities as part of a commitment to dismantling white supremacy.
 We need to look at what data is collected and how, as well as shifting to more outcomes-based metrics, goals, and reporting measures.

 I support any and all measures that move our criminal justice system to one that is victim-focused, prioritizes restorative justice programs, and that decriminalizes poverty and homelessness.
 I oppose mandatory minimum sentencing and the death penalty.
-After spending an afternoon (pre-COVID) observing Eugene’s municipal “community court” I am convinced this is a more humane, effective approach that we should be looking to expand on.
+After spending an afternoon (pre-COVID) observing Eugene’s municipal “community court” I am convinced this is a more humane, effective, and cost effective approach that we should be looking to expand on.